 At the heart of a coaching approach to leadership is robust and open communication, and management coaching aims to equip the individual with the skills they need to transform how they communicate with their team.

-Why might someone use management coaching?
+Why might someone use coaching for management?

-Management coaching provides tailored professional development that can help an individual unlock their potential and fast-track their talents.
+Coaching for management can provide tailored professional development that can help an individual unlock their potential and fast-track their talents.
 The rewards both professionally and personally can be substantial, with individuals having a positive impact on their workplace.
 They can be initiators of change, inspiring people to better their performance in the workplace.

 It can help make managers become more resilient and flexible, helping them to navigate conflict and crisis while minimising stress.
 They will also have the tools they need to share these skills with their colleagues.
 Management coaching can help the entire organisation become more resilient.